History and Settlement in Western Perthshire 700-1900

 “Perthshire was certainly an area within the kingdom of the Picts.
 In 1881 the relative frequency of the MacNaughton name there was twice what it was in Argyllshire.
 We know a lot about the MacNaughtons of Argyllshire because of the charter of 1267, the three MacNaughton castles, and the copious writings of the dominant Campbells, who had the luxury of time to write and often included information about their MacNaughton neighbors.
 So we tend to read more about the MacNaughtons of Argyllshire than those in Perthshire … So although Nechtan and the Picts ruled northeast Scotland 448 to 843 A.D., it seems highly likely that the historic origins of the MacNaughton Clan lie in Perthshire.”

 The Jacobite Rising of 1745 left Western Perthshire relatively unaffected, although a Jacobite army marched through Aberfeldy, raising recruits.
 The local landlord, Old Menzies of Culdares, was a Jacobite supporter, and one of his tenants – “Honest” John Macnaughtan – attained fame by refusing to betray his master.
 He was executed at Carlisle for treason and killing an English officer with a farm scythe.
 He was long remembered in Glen Lyon as an example of courage and loyalty.
+His surname spelling matches my own, but the relationship is not clear.

 Between 1780 and 1850, most of Highland Scotland was deeply affected by the Highland Clearances, which were a traumatic and violent effort by landowners to evict tenant farmers and convert the land to more profitable sheep farming.
 There were apparently some clearances around Fortingall parish, but the area was not as heavily damaged as northeast Scotland and the Islands.

 The clearances may have accelerated a long-standing pattern of young men leaving for greater opportunity by emigrating to Lowland Scotland or overseas, or often by joining the army.
 The Black Watch was actually founded in Aberfeldy in 1740, and may have attracted many local recruits.
-Perthshire was also hit by the Highland Potato Famine, which lasted from 1845 to 1857; but the area had a more diversified agricultural base, so was not as badly affected.
+Perthshire was also hit by the Highland Potato Famine, which lasted from 1845 to 1857; but the area had a more diversified agricultural base, so was not badly affected.

 Major landowners in Perthshire, 18th century